ZigZagT/docker-images/ubuntu-base/README.md

 ## Usage

 1. Timezone can be set via `TZ` environment variable.
-Either at build or run time.
+Supports both build time and run time.
-    - for build time, use something like `docker build --build-arg TZ=America/Vancouver`
+    - for build time, set `build-arg` like `docker build --build-arg TZ=America/Vancouver`
-    - for run time, use something like `docker run -e TZ=America/Vancouver`
+    - for run time, set `environment` like `docker run -e TZ=America/Vancouver`
-2. Set apt mirror via `APT_MIRROR` environment variable, also at either build time and run time:
+2. Set apt mirror via `APT_MIRROR` environment variable.
+Also supports both build time and run time:
-    - for build time, set mirror with `docker build --build-arg APT_MIRROR=us.archive.ubuntu.com`
+    - for build time, set `build-arg` like `docker build --build-arg APT_MIRROR=us.archive.ubuntu.com`
-    - for run time, set mirror with `docker run -e APT_MIRROR=us.archive.ubuntu.com`
+    - for run time, set `environment` like `docker run -e APT_MIRROR=us.archive.ubuntu.com`
-    - you may find a mirror near to you from https://launchpad.net/ubuntu/+archivemirrors
+    - you may find a mirror from https://launchpad.net/ubuntu/+archivemirrors
-3. Use `UID` and `GID` environment variables to run as non-root user.
+3. Set `UID` and `GID` environment variables to switch to an arbitrary user settings.
+    - Note: When using this feature, make sure your container process has the permission to change user/group.
-4. Never installing recommends and suggests for `apt-get`.
-Recommends and suggests are usually useless for serious server setups, and are usually severely slowing down image build speed.
+4. Disabled installing recommends and suggests for `apt-get`.
-5. HTTP ready.
-Adding `curl` and `wget` to the image.
-Anyone that doesn't trust `curl` or `wget` should just stay away from the internet.
+5. HTTP ready. `curl` and `wget` are included in the image.

+Both `TZ` and `APT_MIRROR` works with non-root user.
+So you can freely use `USER` command in `Dockerfile`.

 ## Caveats
-Never use `USER` command in `Dockerfile` that based on this image.
-The run-time setup of `TZ` and `APT_MIRROR` needs root access and `USER` commend just breaks everything.

-Alter natively, set `UID` and `GID` environment variables to use an non-root user in container.
+Make sure you run `rm -f /container-setup/*` if you're using a customized `ENTRYPOINT`.

+In order to make `TZ` and `APT_MIRROR` working with non-root user, `SETUID` bit was set on the script file.
+This can pose a security risk.
+The image eliminates the risk by removing `SETUID` enabled scripts in at container launch time.
+This is done inside the bundled `/entrypoint.sh`.

 ## Geoip variant
 The `:geoip` tag is a version includes the common MaxMind GeoLite databases.
 Including: